abhayrm20/bitespeed-identity-reconciliation/readme.md

 ### Steps to run

-1. Clone this repository
+1. Clone this repository:
    `git clone git@github.com:abhayrm20/bitespeed-identity-reconciliation.git`
-2. Run the docker compose command to spin up postgres instance and the app `docker compose up`
+2. Run the docker compose command to spin up postgres instance and the app:
+   `docker compose up`
-3. The app will start on port 3000, and the endpoint is `/identify` Full EP: `http://localhost:3000/identify`
+3. The app will start on port 3000, and the endpoint is `/identify`.
+   Full EP: `http://localhost:3000/identify`

 Looking forward to working with you!